lithesh2023/ASR-CPBA/README.md

    6. QA Testers

 ## Business Goals
-### Following are the intended business goals the Car Parking Booking application is planning to address -
+***Following are the intended business goals the Car Parking Booking application is planning to address**
    1. Reduce parking congestion.
    3. Delays trying to find a Parking Spot
    4. Lack of Structured Parking due to unavailability of knowledge of empty Parking Spaces